-Grads are employed at a rate 10 points higher than the national average and earn an average of $45,000
+Grads are employed higher than the national average and earn an average of $53,900

-3 out of 4 CSU graduates are employed in a field or profession related to their major
+86% of CSU graduates are employed in a field or profession related to their career plans

 For the past six years I have had a passion for public health and safety, especially within the realms of environmental health and occupational safety.
 I found my passion through internship opportunities offered by CVMBS.